-The Bosphorus Strait is a waterway located right in the heart of Istanbul; it is also known as the Strait of Istanbul.
-The Bosphorus Strait is the waterway that links the European part of the city from the Asian part, or in other words, is the dividing line between Europe and Asia.
+The Bosphorus Strait is a waterway located right in the heart of Istanbul, also known as the Strait of Istanbul.
+The Bosphorus Strait is the waterway that links the European part of the city from the Asian part, in other words, it is the dividing line between Europe and Asia.

 The Bosphorus Strait is 31 kilometers or 19 miles long.
 It has a width that can vary between 730 to 3300 meters.
 The strait is about 11 meters or 360 feet deep.

-The strait is wide at the north entrance and narrows in parts, making it a dangerous waterway to navigate.
+The strait is wide at the north entrance and narrows in parts, making it a dangerous waterway.